History of Russian animation: The Khrushchev Thaw

 The first changes happened in 1953 when a puppet division was reopened at Soyuzmultfilm.
 In 1954, Yevgeniy Migunov along with an engineer Semyon Etlis produced the first Soviet stop motion film since Aleksandr Ptushko: Karandash and Klyaksa — Merry Hunters about the adventures of the Russian clown Karandash and his dog.
 According to Migunov, they had to reinvent the whole production process.
 They organized a technical base, constructed and patented a device for shooting in statics, with a horizontally moving camera and attachable dolls.
 Also for the first time they used ball-jointed dolls and latex to make puppet faces.

 They were followed by Vladimir Degtyaryov who produced many films such as Beloved Beauty (1958) and Who Said Meow?
 (1962), Roman Kachanov and Anatoly Karanovich who directed the award-winning The Cloud in Love (1959) that combined stop motion, traditional and cutout animation, Vadim Kurchevsky and Nikolay Serebryakov whose style was marked by extensive aesthetic search for "combination of realism and the baroque".
 Sergey Obraztsov and his team also produced a number of movies using hand puppets.

 The Story of a Crime (1962).

 In 1957, Migunov directed Familiar Pictures based on the sketches by a stand-up comedian Arkady Raikin who also appeared in the short.
-What made it special was a radical style of magazine caricatures, since Raikin's satire didn't fit the "realistic" art direction.
+What made it special was a radical style of magazine caricatures, since Raikin's satire did not fit the "realistic" art direction.
 It was not long until other animators started abandoning it.
 In 1958, Alexandra Snezhko-Blotskaya released an adaptation of Arkady Gaidar's A Tale of Malchish-Kibalchish inspired by ROSTA posters, while Boris Stepantsev and Evgeny Raykovsky directed a postmodern Petya and the Little Red Riding Hood that leant towards Tex Avery.

 In 1960–1962, a whole line of "formalistic" features hit the screens, such as It Was I Who Drew the Little Man by the Brumberg sisters, The Key by Lev Atamanov, Cipollino by Boris Dyozhkin and The Wild Swans by Mikhail and Vera Tsekhanovsky — the first Soviet widescreen feature that introduced Gothic art style.
 Ivanov-Vano also broke new grounds with The Flying Proletary (1962), the first widescreen stop motion short based on the poems and art of Vladimir Mayakovsky that made use of bas-relief paper dolls.
 Same year Fyodor Khitruk made a directoral debut with a primitivistic cutout short The Story of a Crime that told a contemporary story and gained international praise.